Identity Guide

 Typography

 It is important to choose or create imagery that aligns with the HFC graphic identity guidelines and reflects well on the brand as a whole.
-When designing a unique image or choosing third-party photographs for use in HFC communications, keep the following guidelines in mind.
+Please work with our designers, who will assist you in following these guidelines:

 Artwork

-In most cases, request unique designs or artwork from the Office of Marketing and Communications.
-The Office employs expert professionals who are officially appointed to provide these services.
-The Office also provides pre-designed templates available for users to create flyers and posters.
-However, there are instances where uncommissioned design work may be necessary.
+Request unique designs or artwork from Marketing and Communications.
+We have professional designers who are officially appointed to provide these services.
+We also provide pre-designed templates available for users to create flyers and posters.
+However, there are instances where design work may be necessary.

 Third-Party Imagery

 It is important to ensure that all third-party imagery, including photographs, designs, and vector images, are legal to use and visually appropriate.
-The following guide will help users avoid copyright infringement and select imagery that strengthens the HFC brand.
+Please work with the Marketing and Communications team on any third-party images.